patrickkunka/bandwidth-throttle-stream/README.md

 const throttle = bandwidthThrottleGroup.createBandwidthThrottle();

-// Throttle the response by piping a readable stream to a writable stream via the throtle
+// Throttle the response by piping a readable stream to a writable
+// stream via the throttle

 request
     .pipe(throttle)